-- Each neonatal unit/service will have referral pathways to escalate medical concerns both in and out of hours. - Parents/carers have clear instructions and knowledge on who and when to contact if they have concerns about their baby both in urgent and non-urgent situations. - Outreach services should have access to specialist knowledge from a pharmacist trained in neonatal care for medication queries and concerns and/or medicines information (MI) service if available. - Outreach teams should include AHPs and psychologists trained in neonatal care where fully funded unit neonatal staffing recommendations are met.
-Additional funding may be required to further develop AHP and psychology services to meet the demand of support required by families under the care of outreach teams.
+- Each neonatal unit/service should have referral pathways to escalate medical concerns both in and out of hours. - Parents/carers should have clear instructions and knowledge on who and when to contact if they have concerns about their baby both in urgent and non-urgent situations. - Outreach services should have access to specialist knowledge from a pharmacist trained in neonatal care for medication queries and concerns and/or medicines information (MI) service if available. - Outreach teams should include AHPs and psychological professionals trained in neonatal care.
+Additional funding should be considered to further develop AHP and psychology services to meet the demand of support required by families as part of the outreach service.
 In the absence of sufficiently funded services local escalation pathways should be developed.